AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/participate-in-a-breakout-session.md

 # Participate in a breakout session

 During a Live Hub session, your Instructor can split the session into smaller breakout rooms for focused discussion and hands-on activities.
 When a breakout session starts, you are automatically moved to your assigned room, where you can collaborate with your group, follow the activity instructions, and ask for help when you need it.
-This guide walks through what to expect and what you can do as a learner during a breakout session.
+This guide walks through what to expect and what you can do as a Learner during a breakout session.

 ## Join your breakout room